Short URL for this page:

 Journal

-of Major Indicates a West Point graduate and gives his Class.Philip Norbourne Barbour
+of Major Indicates a West Point graduate, Class of 1834: a link to his biographical entry in Cullum's Register.Philip Norbourne Barbour

 p76 June 1st — This has been a busy day with us all, having been employed in transferring the property of the companies broken up for the recruiting service to those remaining in Mexico.
 The day closed with a terrible storm which lasted until 10 o'clock at night.
 I have never witnessed more awful thunder, lightning and wind than we have had this evening.
-After supper I wrote a letter to Uncle Jacob to be taken by Mr. Indicates a West Point graduate and gives his Class.Johns.
+After supper I wrote a letter to Uncle Jacob to be taken by Mr. Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Johns.
 No news of interest.

 June 3d — Wrote to Mattie today and gave my letter to Dr. Ashbel Smith who popped in upon me just as I was in a sad, sad mood.
 Of late I have had too much excitement to permit my mind to brood over the cruel separation from my only source of happiness which my destiny imposes, but not having had a letter from Mattie for a long, long time, and being in a state of perfect idleness in Camp, added to the thousand annoyances from ticks, redbugs, etc., etc., we daily experience here, I had become quite melancholy and disgusted.
 Dr. Smith's arrival dispelled the gloom which was gathering round me by giving me news from Galveston of a much later date than I was in possession of notwithstanding he informed me that a good long letter p79 sent by the "Rosella" was lost by the wreck of the vessel.
 The Doctor dined with me on roast mutton, corn, beans, tomatoes, onions, squash and a bottle of claret which he appeared to enjoy very much.
 I went with him to see General Taylord and during our visit he took especial pains to remark, "When I was the accredited representative of our little Republic across the waters," several times.
 His object here I believe is to enter the service in the staff of Governor Henderson as his Chief Medical Officer and he goes to Point Isabel tomorrow to meet him.
 The Texas troops have not used much apparent alacrity in repairing to the theater of war, but being scattered sparsely over a large extent of country it could not be expected they would reach it as soon as those from New Orleans, where not only the men but all the facilities of coming over were at hand.
 They will doubtless be at Point Isabel in a few days, in sufficient time to participate in the next campaign, if there be another.
 I regret very much to learn that Kingsbury has pursued an impolitic, not to say reprehensible course at Galveston; for it is calculated, not only to retard the arrival of the volunteers, but to injure the Army.
 It is to be hoped, however, the people will not judge the temper and character of a whole class of gentlemen by the peevishness and ill nature of a single individual.
 He says and does many things, I have no doubt, from a mere habit of sarcasm, and bitterness, which he never dreams will be so offensive to good taste and the feelings of p80 those about him as is really the fact.
 The Officers detailed for the recruiting service left us this afternoon.
 I sent by Johns a box of Mexican segars and cigarettes to Uncle Jacob, also one to Uncle Levi.
 Dr. Smith has promised to see them forwarded from Point Isabel direct and to inquire what may be the chances of sending letters direct from time to time and let me know.
 The New Orleans route is altogether too slow for my comfort but at present I can do no better.
 I have concluded to send this Journal "with all its imperfections on its head" to Mattie.
 I have kept it solely for her and although it contains but little I have not already communicated in my letter, yet she will read its dull pages with interest.
 Owing to causes I have explained to her in my letter of today, it is not as minute as I could wish it, indeed it is more in the form of memoranda of military events than a history of my own sayings and doings.
 I possess as much egotism, I believe, as almost any other man (except perhaps my guest at dinner today), but not enough to write a whole volume about myself.
 Tomorrow I shall make another book like this and keep up my Journal as well as possible in the field.
 The General will not move toward Monterrey until he establishes a depot of supplies at Camargo, which is to be his base, and receives from Washington instructions for his guidance in carrying on the war and such a plan of campaign (if made) as the wisdom of the cabinet may concoct.
 There will be delay enough here, I p81 am satisfied, to allow me time to run over to Galveston and back, but unless the indulgence is offered to me I cannot go as an application to leave here now would doubtless be construed into an acknowledgment on my part that I desired to quit the camp for the boudoir.
 If our Government has any energy at all it might close this war by the fall and let us have quiet.
 But I fear it has but a meager share of that important quality in any of its departments.
 It is now late and I must bid good-night to my Mattie (and my Journal) and hope in my dreams to be with her.